Find out about managing your finances as a freelancer in the Netherlands with this guide that includes accounting, tax planning, and more.

 Insurance for freelancers in the Netherlands

-There are a number of insurances that freelancers can take out in the Netherlands, both personal and professional, so it’s important to work out which ones you’ll need and budget accordingly for them.
+There are a number of insurance policies in the Netherlands that freelancers can take out, both personal and professional, so it’s important to work out which ones you’ll need and budget accordingly for them.
 Some insurances are compulsory, such as car insurance for drivers.
 Other insurances might make sense to mitigate risks while at work or at home.

 - Business liability insurance: protects against damages to third parties while you are carrying out your work.